-Fig. 4 shows the distribution function of video packet delay in the uplink for a selected capacity of 20 users.
-With the TRDC strategy packet delay is higher than with MBR, since the latter uses the maximum available resources (transmission rate) without trying to keep a medium target bit rate.
-Packets are transmitted faster with MBR, so they are discarded with less probability, as it is shown in Fig. 5.
+With the MBR strategy packets are transmitted faster than with TRDC, since the former uses the maximum available resources (transmission rate) without trying to keep a medium target bit rate.
+Therefore, dropping probability for video packets is higher with TRDC, as it is shown in Fig. 4.
 For both strategies, the LWTFO dequeueing strategy provides a slightly worse performance for video packets.
 As game requirements are more restrictive, video packets are dealt with less priority.
 In any case, with a 3% constraint for packet loss, the requirements are covered.
 However, if the threshold were located at 1%, at certain load conditions, time discard should be longer leading to an increase in packet delay.

-Fig. 5 Percentage of dropped video packets in the uplink

-Fig. 6 shows the distribution function of game packet delay in the uplink with an utilization of 50%.
-MBR outperforms again TRDC.
-However, the LWTFO dequeueing strategy provides an important improvement, as it is shown in Fig. 7.
-This figure shows the percentage of game packets with a delay higher than 250 ms. If we consider an acceptable threshold of 3%, FIFO strategy does not work properly.
+Fig. 5 shows the percentage of game packets with a delay higher than 250 ms. It shows that the LWTFO dequeueing strategy provides an important improvement.
+If we consider an acceptable threshold of 3%, FIFO strategy does not work properly.
 LWTFO should be the appropriate strategy so that both QoS requirements (video and game) were satisfied.
 Results for the downlink are analogous.
-An example is shown in Fig. 8, which compares the performance of video and game transmission under the same conditions using TRDC.
+An example is shown in Fig. 6, which compares the performance of video and game transmission under the same conditions using

+TRDC.
 This figure shows that the LWTFO dequeueing strategy provides a more balanced performance achieving the requirements for both services.
-The mean transmission rate is similar for both MBR and TRDC, unlike TF distribution (Fig. 9).
+The mean transmission rate is similar for both MBR and TRDC, unlike TF distribution (Fig. 7).
 TRDC smoothes traffic, whereas in MBR, transmission rate mainly alternates between 0 and 128 kbps.
 From a network management perspective, although MBR obviously outperforms TRDC, this one would be preferred to avoid high rate fluctuations that would lead to errors in load estimation.